A Finding Aid to the Leonard Bocour Papers and Business Records, 1933-1993, in the Archives of American Art, by Jean Fitzgerald

 Arrangement and Series Description

 The collection has been arranged into eight series primarily according to type of material.
-Materials within each series have been arranged chronologically, except for the Receipts for “Private Deals” and the Business Card File which are arranged alphabetically.
-Oversized material from various series has been housed in Box 13 (Sol) and OV14 and is noted in the Series Description/Container Listings Section at the appropriate folder title with see also/see references.
+Materials within each series have been arranged chronologically, except for the Receipts for "Private Deals" and the Business Card File which are arranged alphabetically.
+Oversized material from various series has been housed in Box 13 and OV 14 and is noted in the Series Description/Container Listings Section at the appropriate folder title.

 - Series 1: Biographical Material, 1940s-1990s (Box 1; 4 folders)